oracle/weblogic-remote-console/documentation/content/en/latest/administration-server/configuring-services/_index.md

 It is important to regularly check that the database connections in a data source remain healthy, which helps keep your applications running properly.
 See [Testing Data Sources and Database Connections](https://docs.oracle.com/pls/topic/lookup?ctx=en/middleware/fusion-middleware/weblogic-remote-console/administer&id=JDBCA-GUID-3E801058-5862-411B-BE83-319E101EE775) in **Administering JDBC Data Sources for Oracle WebLogic Server**.

-1. Configure testing options for the JDBC data source.
+1.  **Optional**: Configure testing options for the JDBC data source.

     You may want to modify the default database connection testing options to better match the needs of your environment.